-‘RHOBH’ Star Erika Jayne Reportedly ‘Saddened’ By Situation With Ex-Husband Tom Girardi
+'RHOBH' Star Erika Jayne Reportedly 'Saddened' By Situation With Ex-Husband Tom Girardi

 While dating reportedly isn't on her mind right now, there have been rumors that her elderly ex was seeing other women during their marriage.

-After Erika filedfor divorce in November 2020, a source told People that Tom’s alleged infidelity was the reason Erika decided to end their long union and that the split was a “long time coming.”
+After Erika filed for divorce in November 2020, a source told People magazine that Tom's alleged infidelity was the reason Erika decided to end their long union and that the split was a "long time coming."

 A source close to the celebrity couple told the outlet that Tom was allegedly cheating on Erika with "multiple women," and that the Chicago star knew about his infidelity "for years" but "wanted to try and save the marriage."